siqirua/tp/docs/UserGuide.md

 * `editStu n/Megan Chan t/03` Edits a student to have name Megan Chan and be in tutorial group 03.

 ### Delete a student : `deleteStu`
 Delete a student in the database.
 If it succeeds, it shows an acknowledgement message and deletes the student from the database (“Student information deleted successfully”).
 Throws an error if student does not exist (“Something went wrong while deleting the student”).
-All associated student marks will also be deleted.
+All associated student scores will also be deleted.
 Valid student numbers start and end with an upper-case  alphabet, and have 7 numeric symbols in between.

 Format: `deleteStu s/STUDENT_NO`